deb-intel/GramineTest/Documentation/quickstart.rst

 Gramine installation options
 ----------------------------

 There are two options to choose from when installing Gramine.
-Instructions for the first two options, Install Gramine and Gramine Docker, are listed below.
+These option are listed below..
+The option you choose depends on how you are running your application.

-:ref:`Install Gramine` - This option provides instructions for installing Gramine on Ubuntu.
-There several version from which to choose.
+:ref:`Install Gramine on your system <>` - This option provides instructions for installing Gramine on various version of Ubuntu or Red Hat Enterprise Linux 8.

 :ref:`Gramine Docker Image` - This option provides instructions for installing a prepared Docker image with Gramine and running the container.
+This option enables you to protect an application running in the cloud.

+Another option to installing Gramine is to build it from source files.
+This option is much more involved.
+The instructions for this option are listed on another page.

-:doc:`devel/building` - Build Gramine from source files.
-This option is used to help develop Gramine.
+:doc:`devel/building` - This option is also used to help develop Gramine.

 Install Gramine
 ================